Loren Miller Legal Services Award

 SELECTION PROCESS AND AWARD PRESENTATION

 The State Bar Standing Committee on the Delivery of Legal Services (SCDLS) will review the nominations and submit its recommendation to the State Bar Board of Governors in July for final approval.
 The decision regarding the award recipient will be based on the above criteria or comparable achievements and the strength of the supporting letters.
-The award will be presented at a reception on Oct.
-11, 2013 during the State Bar Annual Meeting in San Jose.
+The award will be presented during the State Bar Annual Meeting in San Diego.

 For more information and questions regarding the Loren Miller Award, please contact Sharon Ngim via email at: email@example.com

 For more than 42 years, Gary Blasi has been a committed and passionate advocate for the poor whose work integrated individual service delivery, litigation, legislative advocacy, investigation, research and writing, and training of future poverty lawyers.
 His legal career began in the fall of 1971 as a volunteer paralegal studying law in the Echo Park Community Law Office, one of a handful of private, community-based public interest and civil rights law firms in the country.
 In lieu of attending law school, he participated in law office study as a legal apprentice, eventually working full-time and developing an expertise in landlord-tenant law.
 As a student apprentice, Mr. Blasi led the effort to organize a Tenant Action Center, which provided free legal services to tenants and provided a home to Tenants United, a neighborhood organization that helped tenants solve their own problems through organizing.